-If you own or manage a business, the health and safety of your clientele is more than likely of the utmost importance.
-In order to protect your customers, employees and visitors, it’s critical to take the necessary measures for emergency preparedness.
-This may include a variety of standards, practices and protocols, including emergency evacuation routes, fire extinguishers, stocked first aid kits and more.
+If you own or manage a business, the health and safety of your clientele are more than likely of the utmost importance.
+In order to protect your customers, employees, and visitors, it’s critical to take the necessary measures for emergency preparedness.
+This may include a variety of standards, practices, and protocols, including emergency evacuation routes, fire extinguishers, stocked first aid kits, and more.

 One important medical device that should be housed at every workplace, whether required or not, is an automated external defibrillator (AED).